 Chicken should be cut into large pieces, at the most 10 pieces per kilo of chicken meat.
 Avoid adding neck piece, liver, gizzard and other waste parts, as biryani better be made with only fleshy pieces with bone intact.
 While serving the biryani, scoop out a piece of meat along with the masala and the spiced rice sticking to it on, to the plate, top it with the upper layer of rice and a lemon wedge.
 As side dishes, you can serve Hyderabadi Mirchi Ka Salan or Kachumabr Raita and one or two dry dishes like Chicken '65, Andhra Chilli Chicken or Andhra Roast Chicken.
 Andhra biryani can be best relished on a plantain leaf.

 I have given the recipe for 1KG chicken or mutton meat.
-You may multiply the ingredients according to your requirements.
+You may multiply the ingredients according to your requirements if you want to prepare and store the masala powder.
+Add lesser quantity of masala powder and reduce up to 50% if you feel the aroma is too strong.
+My spice level is much higher than many!
 Make this biryani following the step by step method carefully but confidently, and you will never fail.
 Dine like the Nizams of Hyderabad.
 Treat your guests royally.
 Marinating chicken for 10-12 hours makes the meat soft and it melts in your mouth, says Vahchef and I vouch for each word, each superlative he uses in his video, shown at the end of the recipe.

 1. Broiler Chicken without skin - 1KG fleshy meat cut into 10 biryani size pieces